QUESTION |

 “Static Water Level” refers to the amount of water normally in a well when not in use, and best determined long after the well is drilled and after several hours after pumping. |

-The LCPCC Groundwater Study references private well drillers’ data called “static water level” which are based on individually drilled wells and hydrostudy reports which are based on subdivision development requirements that reference “safe yield.”
-(Q9 and Q10 provide an explanation of each term).
+| The LCPCC Groundwater Study references private well drillers’ data called “static water level” which are based on individually drilled wells and hydrostudy reports which are based on subdivision development requirements that reference “safe yield.”
+(Q9 and Q10 provide an explanation of each term). | |

-The term “Safe Yield” refers to the maximum long‑term rate at which groundwater can be withdrawn without causing a persistent decline in water levels or damaging the aquifer system.
+| Q.9 Loudoun County requires a hydrostudy when permitting any subdivision larger than 9 lots.
+A hydrostudy aims to answer the question of whether there’s enough groundwater to serve the development based on “Safe Yield.”
+What does the term “Safe Yield” mean? | The term “Safe Yield” refers to the maximum long‑term rate at which groundwater can be withdrawn without causing a persistent decline in water levels or damaging the aquifer system.
 It’s essentially the “sustainable pumping limit” for a well, aquifer, or water supply system. |

 | Q:10 Explain the difference between drawdown and the water table? | The water table is the elevation of the top of the saturated zone in Loudoun’s unconfined aquifer.
 It represents the natural groundwater level in the surrounding geologic formation.

-Drawdown is the amount the water level drops in response to pumping. |
+Drawdown is the amount the water level drops in response to pumping.
+The capture zone is the visualization of the area from which there is a groundwater flow path towards a well. |